pnnl/mcl/README.md

 killall mcl_sched
 ```

+The test directory also contains OpenCL version of the tests for reference and performance comparison.
+These versions are built by `make check` but not executed during testing.

 ## STATUS
 MCL is a research prototype and still under development, thus not all intended features are yet implemented.